Akash190104/appwrite/docs/tutorials/add-route.md

     ->groups(['api'])
 ```

-In the above example groups() is used to define the current route as part of the routes that shares a common init middleware hook.
+In the above example, groups() is used to define the current route as part of the routes that shares a common init middleware hook.

 ```php
 App::init()